SwarmUS/SwarmUS-doc/docs/sections/hardware/index.md

 Follow the link to learn more about each board specifically.

-The designs for both these boards are hosted on [GitHub](https://github.com/SwarmUS/Electrical).
+The designs for both boards are hosted on [GitHub](https://github.com/SwarmUS/Electrical).